 Geography Quizzes

 This is not a geography course but an understanding of basic world geography is necessary in order to speak intelligently about development issues and microfinance.
-Each quiz will focus on a specific region (Latin America, Africa, Asia) and will include main countries and basic demographic information.
-Information sources will be provided.
+Information on general world regions and specific countries will be referenced throughout the course.